-(HAF) is an enrichment programme for disadvantaged children which includes the provision of healthy food.
-The programme is primarily for pupils of statutory school age, who are eligible for benefits-related free school meals.
+85. Holiday Activities and Food Programme 2024: Acceptance of Grant age, who are eligible for benefits-related free school meals.
 Initially the programme was funded for the 2021/22 financial year only and operated through the Easter, Summer and Christmas school holidays.
 The delivery details were set out in the Cabinet report of 9 March 2021, the Council report of 16 March 2021 and the Cabinet reports of 15 March 2022 and 14 March 2023.